ChrisPGreen/two-channel-dark-energy/README.md

 the physical energy budget (kappa ~ 0.85).
 A six-model nested-sampling comparison on the same vector finds the mechanism statistically tied with LCDM and thawing quintessence and favoured over the w0–wa, wCDM, and running-vacuum alternatives (Delta lnZ ~ +2.5 to +2.7; paper Appendix D, validation/VALIDATION-README.md Sec.
 9).
-The main analysis uses DESI DR1 BAO; a full refit against DESI DR2 (paper Appendix E) strengthens the preference (Delta chi2 ~ 6 -> 10 below LCDM) and makes the mechanism the evidence-preferred model of the six.
+The main analysis uses DESI DR1 BAO; __a full refit against DESI DR2 (paper Appendix E) strengthens the preference (Delta chi2 ~ 6 -> 10 below LCDM) and makes the mechanism the evidence-preferred model of the six__.
 The 2.8–4.2 sigma figure quoted in the paper is DESI's own DR2 field-level significance.

 ## Contents